 The Valley Garden

 A tunnel from the formal terraces leads to the steep and wild Valley Garden with a path curving down to a thatched Victorian summer house, a medieval stewpond and dovecote.
 In autumn you'll find colourful foliage, especially in the acers and purple beech.
 A gate at the bottom takes you to the tiny Chapel-in-the-Wood, built by Sir Richard Edgcumbe I.

 The Upper Garden

-In summer, froglets test their new legs, island hopping between the lily pads in the Upper Garden pond.
+In autumn, a circuit around the Upper Garden shows off ash and dogwoods in their finest seasonal hues.
 At the edges of the garden, the deep borders are colour themed.
 The top (north) border is in ‘hot’ colours, and the west border is in golds and silvers, following a plan introduced by gardens adviser Graham Stuart Thomas in the 1960s.

 The Cut Flower Garden

-This is where we grow a variety of annual flowers for the house and the Christmas dried flower garland.
-It’s at its busiest during the summer months when you can watch gardeners tending the beds and stripping leaves off of the 32,000-ish (the number varies depending on the growing season) garland flowers to aid in rapid drying.
+This is where we grow a variety of annual flowers for both the house and the 60ft-long Christmas flower garland.
+In autumn, the flowers have been harvested and dried, ready for garland building.
+Annually there are 20,000-40,000 flowers in the garland -- the number varies depending on the growing season.

 You can watch the gardeners building the Christmas flower garland in the Great Hall between 1 - 10 November, 11am-4pm.
 The garland will be on display between 11 November - 6 January, 2018 (except 25 and 26 December), 11am-4pm.